anilabraham-IT/IntuneEDU/IntuneEDU/about-group-settings-edu.md

 ## Can I ever have settings that don't work together?

 It is possible for incompatible settings to be applied to the same group.
 These inconsistences result in errors, when a user or device is being set up with different settings in multiple places.
-This happens as a result of the user or device being a member of multiple groups.
+Conflicts happen when user or device members belong to more than one group.

 For example, Esperanza is a member of the *6th Grade* group and is also a member of group called *Earth Science*.
-If you configure a homepage setting and assign to *6th Grade*, and you configure a different homepage setting and assign it to *Earth Science*, she now has two conflicting homepage settings assigned to her user.
-That results in inconsistent settings assignment leading to an error.
-You can find which devices and users have settings errors using the [settings errors report](what-are-reports.md).
+If you configure a homepage setting and assign to *6th Grade*, and you configure a different homepage setting and assign it to *Earth Science*, Esperanza now has two conflicting homepage settings assigned to her.
+The inconsistent setting assignment leads to an error.
+To fix this, you'd want to look at the group [settings errors report](what-are-reports.md).

 ## Next steps
 [Create user and device groups](what-are-groups.md) in Intune for Education so that you can start configuring their settings.